josefastoisser/sparks_of_tabular_reasoning/evaluation/README.md

 - https://bird-bench.github.io/

 and put them into the 'data' folder.

-We rely on LangChain and vLLM for interacting with our models.

 Here we show how to run evals for Qwen/Qwen2.5-14B-Instruct model.
 After installing, you can run the serving script which log to `output.log`: